suetco/suet/README.md

 ## Copyright/Licence

-Copyright (c) 2018 Opeyemi Obembe.
+Copyright (c) 2017 - present Opeyemi Obembe.
 Released under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.txt).

-If you use Suet for more than one Mailgun domain, make money from any of your domains, want email support or just want to support development, consider purchasing a [licence for $70/year](https://pay.paddle.com/checkout/515197).
+If you use Suet for more than one Mailgun/SES domain, make money from any of your domains, want email support or just want to support development, consider purchasing a [licence for $70/year](https://pay.paddle.com/checkout/515197).